tomaswolfgang/shopifybackend/README.md

 DOCKER method:
-after running the docker image you can see the project at http://localhost:8080 or use your local ip address with port 8080 i.e. 192.168.10.100:3000 if you install the dependencies for the project ("npm install" at the root) you can run the test scripts via "yarn test-order" and "yarn test-user"
+after running the docker image you can see the project at http://localhost:8080 or use your local ip address with port 8080 i.e. 192.168.10.100:3000. if you install the dependencies for the project ("npm install" at the root) you can run the test scripts via "yarn test-order" and "yarn test-user."

 LIVE method: